szainab/test-repo-1/README.md

 ## Content
-The required repo files, used by the *Publishing* and *Manual basics* sections are:
+The required repo files, used by the *Publishing* and *Manual basics* sections areeee:

 ```bash
 root